 The Southern Bus Terminal is located at 8 Borommaratchachonnani Road, Khwaeng Chim Phli, Khet Taling Chan, Krung Thep Maha Nakhon 10170, which is in Thonburi district on the west side of the Chao Phraya River.
 The bus terminal is not served by the BTS or MRT but is easily accessible by taxi or motorbike taxi.
 Expect to pay around 150 THB from Khao San and around 250-300 THB if your staying in the Sukhumvit area.

-From the Southern Bus Terminal in Bangkok you can take the Bus Express Service, Phuket Central Service or the Phuket Travel Service.
-Here are the departure times for each service below
+From the Southern Bus Terminal in Bangkok you can take the Bus Express Service, Phuket Travel Service or the Phuket Central Service.
+Here are the departure times for each service below.

 Bus Express Service